Report warned parts of Surfside condo had zero remaining years of useful life - KTVZ

 Victims will have help piecing life back together, congresswoman says

-Dozens of families have lost loved ones or lost everything they had as they escaped the collapse, and US Congresswoman Debbie Wasserman Schultz vowed Thursday to help both “piece back shards of their lives that have been blown apart” through federal action.
+Dozens of families have lost loved ones or lost everything they had as they escaped the collapse, and US Congresswoman Debbie Wasserman Schultz promised federal assistance Thursday to help both “piece back shards of their lives that have been blown apart.”

-“When the cameras turn off and when the hard work begins to make sure that the recovery — for not only those that have been lost, but the families who have lost everything — we [will] make sure that pathway is as smooth as possible,” Wasserman Schultz said during a press conference Thursday.
+“When the cameras turn off and when the hard work begins to make sure that the recovery — for not only those that have been lost, but the families who have lost everything — we [will] make sure that pathway is as smooth as possible,” Wasserman Schultz said during a news conference.

-Wasserman Schultz said she has begun working with multiple federal agencies such as FEMA, NIST, and OSHA to address the long-term needs of the families.
+Wasserman Schultz said she is working with multiple agencies. including FEMA, NIST, and OSHA to address the long-term needs of families.

-The congresswoman said she will be “working at the very most personal level with my constituents, to see how we can help them, just to get through the overwhelming bureaucracy that this tremendous tragedy has represented.”
+The Democratic congresswoman said she will be “working at the very most personal level with my constituents, to see how we can help them just to get through the overwhelming bureaucracy that this tremendous tragedy has represented.”

 Wasserman Schultz said “no one budgets” for such “an unimaginable, unprecedented tragedy like this.”

-“No one plans for the kind of response that is necessary and so making sure that we stay in this for the long haul is going to be absolutely essential,” Wasserman Schultz said.
+“No one plans for the kind of response that is necessary and so making sure that we stay in this for the long haul is going to be absolutely essential,” she added.

-Some of the needs can be met by adding to the federal budget and some may require an emergency supplemental appropriations bill, she said.
+Some needs can be met by adding to the federal budget and others may require an emergency supplemental appropriations bill, she said.

 Concrete samples from sister building to be investigated

-Another priority for officials is determining what caused the structure to come down and if it will happen to other buildings in the area.
+Another priority for officials is determining what caused the structure to come down and whether it can happen to other buildings in the area.

 Samples of the concrete the Champlain Towers North building have been taken to determine if there is potential salt contamination, Burkett said Thursday.